Lifecheque® Basic Critical Illness Insurance

 The undergoing of heart surgery to correct narrowing or

-blockage of one or more coronary
+blockage of one or more coronary arteries with bypass

 graft(s).
 The surgery must be determined to be medically